aditya10/aditya10.github.io/index.md

 **Undergraduate Research Assistant, Computer Vision Lab at UBC** \
 _Vancouver | May 2020 - August 2020_ \
-Structured attention for vision-text transformer models to improve image grounding.
+Worked on implementing and evaluating structured attention for vision-text transformer models to improve image grounding.

-**Undergraduate Research Assistant, LEAP Project at UBC Computer Science** \
+**Undergraduate Research Assistant, LEAP Project, UBC & BC Cancer Research** \
 _Vancouver | May 2020 - August 2020_ \
-Backend (RedCap Data) projects for LEAP, a differential privacy-focused federated ML platform.
+Designed a module that enabled 2x faster data retrieval from REDCap research databases for LEAP, a privacy-focused federated ML platform.

 **Machine Learning Engineer (Co-op), Hypercontext (prev.
 SoapBox)** \
 _Toronto | May 2019 - August 2019_ \
-Developed machine learning models for text classification, sentiment analysis and entity recognition using PyTorch, fast.ai and RASA NLU.
-This work is used in the [Meeting Insights](https://hypercontext.com/features/meeting-insights) feature of the product!
+Developed BERT models for text classification, sentiment analysis and entity recognition, used in the [Meeting Insights](https://hypercontext.com/features/meeting-insights) feature of the product.
+Orchestrated an end-to-end pipeline including data cleanup, a Flask REST API for serving, and retraining and deployment with Docker on AWS.

-**Junior Software Developer (Co-op), AppNeta** \
+**Junior Software Developer (Co-op), Broadcom (prev.
+AppNeta)** \
 _Vancouver | September 2018 – April 2019_ \
-Worked in a team of eight to scale up our application for cloud deployments.
+Worked on scaling up our AppNeta's platform for network monitoring for cloud deployments.

 <!-- ## 👨‍🎓 Education